wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ### Q: What happened to my Single Stats chart?

 A: We changed the sparkline to show in the background by default.
 You can experiment with sparkline position by selecting **Sparkline > Show Sparkline**.
+Change **Minimum** to 0 for a chart that looks like the v1 chart.

 ### Q: How does the new time picker work?